sthapitrun/rocky-linux/LoadBalancerNotes.md

 - Software load balancers - cheap and highly customizable

 **Server Selection Strategy**<br>
-ROUND ROBIN - goes through all the servers in a loop for even distribution of load amongst all servers Customized Round Robin is called Weighted Round Robin where one powerful server is given more load and redirected to other servers
+ROUND ROBIN - goes through all the servers in a loop for even distribution of load amongst all servers. <br>
+Customized Round Robin is called *Weighted Round Robin* where one powerful server is given more load and redirected to other servers. <br>
-Server Traffic - balancing load based on traffice being served by the server LB pings the server to check the health and based on server speed response and resources and decides if or not to redirect traffic to those servers
+Server Traffic - balancing load based on traffice being served by the server. <br>
+LB pings the server to check the health and based on server speed response and resources and decides if or not to redirect traffic to those servers. <br>
-IP Based - gets request from the clients and hashes # the ip address so specific server is serving a specific client useful when servers are caching.
+IP Based - gets request from the clients and hashes # the ip address so specific server is serving a specific client. <br>
+Useful when servers are caching.

-Based on need and situation, it is possible to use Multiple Load Balancers with different server selection strategies.
+*Based on need and situation, it is possible to use Multiple Load Balancers with different server selection strategies.*

 ***PROXIES VS REVERSE PROXY***
 > Proxy server - is the server acting as a gatekeeper between the private network and the public internet.

-***Forward proxy server*** - acts as a guardian/gatekeeper safeguarding the network by reguating traffic blocking harmful websites, masking client IP addresses, logging user activity, bypassing content restrictions and commonly used for web data collection.<br>
+***Forward proxy server*** - acts as a guardian/gatekeeper safeguarding the network by reguating traffic blocking harmful websites, masking client IP addresses, logging user activity, bypassing content restrictions and commonly used for web data collection.
+<br><br>
 *Benefits of Forward proxy servers (to protect clients)*
 - Logs user activity
 - logs what websites were visited by clients